State-of-Rhode-Island-eCMS/ecms_profile/ecms_base/modules/custom/ecms_api_recipient/README.md

 Content types can be toggled with the configuration form at:
 `admin/config/ecms_api/ecms_api_recipient/settings`.
 This will allow an admin to select the content types to allow JSON API publishing.
-Once submitted, the `ecms_api_recipient` role permissions are update to allow the creation of the selected nodes.
+Once submitted, the `ecms_api_recipient` role permissions are updated to allow the creation of the selected nodes.